Werckmeister Harmonies

-Werckmeister Harmonies (/de/; Werckmeister harmóniák) is a 2000 Hungarian drama film directed by Béla Tarr and co-directed by Ágnes Hranitzky, based on the 1989 novel The Melancholy of Resistance by László Krasznahorkai.
+Werckmeister Harmonies (/de/; Werckmeister harmóniák) is a 2000 Hungarian drama film directed by Béla Tarr and Ágnes Hranitzky, based on the 1989 novel The Melancholy of Resistance by László Krasznahorkai.
 Shot in black-and-white and composed of thirty-nine languidly paced shots, the film portrays the life of János and his uncle György during the communist era in Hungary.
 It also recounts their journey among helpless citizens as a sinister visiting circus casts a shadow over everyone's lives.

 The title refers to the 17th century Baroque musical theorist Andreas Werckmeister.
 György Eszter, a major character in the film, delivers a monologue asserting that Werckmeister's harmonic principles are responsible for aesthetic and philosophical problems in all subsequent music, and should be replaced by a new theory of tuning and harmony.

+The film was screened in the Directors' Fortnight section in 53rd Cannes Film Festival in 2000.
 Werckmeister Harmonies opened to wide acclaim from critics, and has come to be regarded by many as one of the best films of the 21st century.
-In the 2012 British Film Institute's decennial Sight & Sound poll, Werckmeister Harmonies ranks 171st in the critics' poll and 132nd in the directors' poll.
+In the Sight and Sound 2022 decennial critics poll, Werckmeister Harmonies ranks 243rd.